According to new recommendations, patients once considered to be “prehypertensive” now require more than just lifestyle modification.

-Beta blockers are, according to the guidelines, the antihypertensives of first choice for patients with angina because these agents effectively alleviate anginal symptoms in addition to lowering BP.
+Beta blockers are, according to the guidelines, the antihypertensives of first choice for patients with angina because these antianginal drugs effectively alleviate anginal symptoms in addition to lowering BP.
 Patients who also have diabetes and/or LV dysfunction should receive an ACE inhibitor or ARB as well, with a thiazide diuretic added to the mix if there is a history of MI.
 The triple combination should be considered even without such a history, the authors say.

 Calcium channel blockers may play a supporting role.
 In the absence of LV dysfunction, a nondihydropyridine calcium channel blocker, such as diltiazem or verapamil, can take the place of a beta blocker when the latter is contraindicated or causes intolerable side effects in the patient; a long-acting dihydropyridine calcium channel blocker can be added to the beta blocker-ACE inhibitor/ARB-thiazide combination if that regimen proves to be inadequate for either the angina or BP reduction.

 Nitrates, antiplatelet and anticoagulant drugs, and lipid-lowering agents are by no means contraindicated in hypertensive patients, but the risk of hemorrhagic stroke lends urgency to the need to reduce severe hypertension when antiplatelet or anticoagulant drugs are being taken.